Sherajul-Shakil/ShoppingList/README.md

 # auth_controller.dart

-> to keep track of our users current uthentication state in the app we're going to create an auth controller inside of a controller's folder authcontroller extends a state notifier of type nullableuser this means that the state of our auth controller can either be null when the user is not logged in or a firebase user one user is logged in auth controller takes in a reader and has a knowable stream subscription of type nullable user called auth state changes subscription in the constructor we set the initial state of our auth controller to null because no user is signed in then we subscribe to the auth state changes stream from our auth repository and update our auth controller state whenever user logs in or logs out we also need a disposed method to cancel our off state changes subscription
+> to keep track of our users current authentication state in the app we're going to create an auth controller inside of a controller's folder. authcontroller extends a state notifier of type nullable user this means that the state of our auth controller can either be null when the user is not logged in or a firebase user one user is logged in. auth controller takes in a reader and has a knowable stream subscription of type nullable user called auth state changes subscription in the constructor we set the initial state of our auth controller to null because no user is signed in. then we subscribe to the auth state changes stream from our auth repository and update our auth controller state. whenever user logs in or logs out we also need a disposed method to cancel our off state changes subscription.

 ~~~dart
 final authControllerProvider = StateNotifierProvider<AuthController, User?>(
   (ref) => AuthController(ref.read)